Henry Williamson: Early writing

 He developed the idea that "politicians" and "pettifogging lawyers" were standing in the way of peace, and all that was needed to prevent another world war was to arrange meetings between British and German veterans, who presumably would be able to settle all of the great questions of the day.
 Williamson wrote: "The German ex-Service man respected the English ex-Service man.
 The English ex-Service man respected the German ex-Service man, and the German ex-Service men were in power in Germany".
 He devised the idea of a rally at the Royal Albert Hall in London to be attended by veterans from Britain, France and Germany, where Lawrence would have been the keynote speaker.
 He rather naively believed that such a rally would create an unstoppable movement for peace in Europe.
 Williamson had been very influenced by the Christmas truce of 1914, which led him to the idea that the British and German veterans had common values along with the elitist idea that the veterans constituted the natural ruling class of Europe.
-Like many other veterans, Williamson believed in the "aristocracy of the trenches", believing that the men who fought in the war were an elite, men who were tougher, braver, and more hardier than anyone else along with being more honorable and noble.
+Like many other veterans, Williamson believed in the "aristocracy of the trenches", believing that the men who fought in the war were an elite, men who were tougher, braver, and hardier than anyone else along with being more honourable and noble.
 As the leadership of the National Socialist German Worker's Party was almost entirely made up of veterans, he was strongly attracted to Nazism as an example of veterans in power.

 In 1936, he bought a farm in Stiffkey, Norfolk.
 The Story of a Norfolk Farm (1941) is his account of his first years of farming there.